-In addition to roses, the group of perennial, woody "climbers" ("climbing shrubs") are also suitable: firethorn, cotoneaster, espalier fruits and winter creeper, among others.
+In addition to roses, many from the group of perennial woody climbers ("climbing shrubs") are also suitable: firethorn, cotoneaster, espalier fruits, winter creeper, among others.
 These plants can eventually become 'wall' plants: you simply lean them against the wall and they will naturally adhere.
-Other climbers need a support (post/pole..) or climbing aid and are therefore seldom suitable for freestanding base plantings (in a foundation bed or plant ring).
-The sensitive and less vigorous climbing perennials (hops) and the annual climbing plants can also not be used without a climbing aid; they die when forced to crawl on the ground.
+Other climbers usually need a support (post/pole..) or climbing aid and are therefore seldom suitable for free-standing base plantings (in a flower bed..).
+The non-woody and less vigorous climbing perennials (hops, for example) and the annual climbing plants can also not be used without a climbing aid; they die when forced to crawl on the ground.
 From the large group of woody plants, however, many shrubby species are suitable for planting in front of walls, as shown in the photo examples below.

 In the field of 'modern architecture,' bamboo and grasses are becoming more popular for the base of wall gardens.

 With these plants, effects can usually be achieved more quickly than with the ones mentioned above; usually their flowering is more resplendent, and above all, long-lasting.
 For example, sunflowers are often used in northern Germany, whereas hollyhocks (hollyhock roses / "mallows") have a long tradition in the Baltic area.
 The choice of plants thus always depends on the location and the regional conditions.